wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 ```

 ### Lists

-In the following code, we have a function defined on a list of any type.
+Let's see some function defined on a list of any type.
 The function is defined at such a high level of abstraction that the precise input type
-simply never comes into play, yet the result is of a particular type.
+simply never comes into play, yet the result is of a particular type (sometimes).

-Example:
+#### The length

 ```haskell
 length' :: [a] -> Int